ACCESS-NRI/access-ram3-configs/documentation/docs/pages/model_outputs/customize_stash.md

 Make the relevant selections, ensuring to link it to the output stream you require (as identified by the name you configured beforehand or one that previously existed).

-!!! warning
-    Even if you have done everything write, the STASH request may produce no data.
-    This is because some requests are not allowed with certain versions of the model.

-Once you are happy with your new non-optional STASHpack, you can [add the contents to an optional stashpack](/model_outputs/modify_optional_stashpacks)
+Once you are happy with your new non-optional STASHpack, you can [add the contents to an optional stashpack](/model_outputs/modify_stashpacks)